JamesIves/hlds-docker/README.md

 ### Building an Image

+If you want to build an image yourself, you can follow the steps below.
+This can be useful in cases where you want to make changes to `Dockerfile`.

 1. Clone this project.
 2. Define the game you want the server to run.
 You can do this by setting an environment variable on your command line.